srikarg1993/Portfolio/index.md

 ## ABOUT ME

-I am passionate about the intersection between data science and biotechnology.
+An engineer turned Data enthusiast with nearly 5 years of work experience in Product, Strategy & Analytics roles across Tech & Infrastructre sectors.
+From designing civil structures to delighting customers with technology, I'm a problem solver at heart with a passion for leveraging the intersection of data, people, and technology.

+I am passionate about the intersection between Data Science and Business Applications.
+I love solving real-world problems and building products using technology and a strong advocate of data driven decision making in Business settings.
+Shiva thrives in situations where he gets to work as part of a cross-functional group.

 My subject matter expertise includes machine learning, data visualization, natural language processing, and sensing technology.
 Whether I am developing software for educational products, visualizing pandemic trends, or researching novel techniques to identify promising drug therapies, I thrive when I can apply my technical skills to solving problems that matter.

-Yamini has around 4+ years of experience in Product, Strategy & Analytics roles across Tech, Retail & Media Industries.
-She loves solving real-world problems and building products using technology.
-She passionately advocates the need of data driven decision making to understand customer behavior and loves innovating products which have an enormous impact on the society.
-Yamini is energetic, sincere, and continuously strives towards adding value to businesses.
-She firmly believes in the quote by Peter Drucker - "If you can't measure it, you can't improve it", which she practices by measuring her work & reinventing herself constantly.
+#### Tools:
+Python, R, SQL, MATLAB, Data Structures, Tableau, Snowflake, AWS, Hadoop, Spark, Excel VBA, Git, Jupyter Notebooks, VS Code, R-Studio

+#### Techniques:
+Exploratory Analysis, Predictive analytics, Statistical Analysis, Hypothesis Testing, A/B Testing, Anomaly Detection, Business Analytics & Consulting, Advanced Simulation, Data Wrangling & Visualization.

+#### Contact:
+Keep exploring my page to learn more information about me, and feel free to contact me at srikar.gunisetty@rady.ucsd.edu or connect with me on **LinkedIn** to find out how I might contribute and add value to your organization.

 ---
 ## WORK EXPERIENCE